What is the Point in Time Count?

 How will I know where people experiencing homelessness are in my community?

-Each survey conducted is tagged with GPS coordinates - even surveys conducted in places where there is no Internet connectivity!
+Each survey conducted is tagged with GPS coordinates.
 This allows for mapping and reporting by census tract, HUD CoC, or other types of regions.

 How does the mobile app facilitate the required reporting for HUD?